finos/common-cloud-controls/docs/Guidance/Resource Overview and Approach.md

 We summarize our recommendations against each of these areas:

 ### Service Taxonomy
-One of the key goals of CCC (Link?), is to ensure that the controls are provider agnostic and enable portability between cloud providers.
+One of the key goals of CCC (Link?
+Where do you want to link to??), is to ensure that the controls are provider agnostic and enable portability between cloud providers.
 It is apparent that in order to do this, we must be able to work against a common taxonomy of services.
 On first glance, it seems that there must be a common library of these, and we have investigated portability standards such as ISO/IEC 19941:2017, or more service specific standards such as OVF from DMTF.
 However, to date we have been unable to find a clear, comprehensive, and open common mapping.
 Therefore, our current recommendation in this space is to invest directly in a taxonomy provided by CCC.
 Future efforts may be spent to further evaluate this space.

 ### Threats